fallemand/utils/youtube-embed/readme.md

 # Youtube Video Embed
-We want to share two examples of youtube video insertion inside our webpage with a more efficient method than just insert the iframe tag.
+We want to share two examples of how to insert Youtube videos in a more efficient way than just insert the iframe tag.

 ### Example 1
 ##### Description